-CMMC Version 0.7 was released in early December 2019, and it is expected that Version 1.0 will be released to the public by end of January 2020.
+CMMC Version 1.0 was released late January 2020.
 To view the latest CMMC document, visit the CMMC DoD site.

-- There are 5 Levels of security maturity process (basic is 1 and most stringent is 5)
+- There are 5 levels of the security maturity process (basic is 1 and most stringent is 5).

-- Any company who directly or even some who indirectly does business with DoD will adhere to CMMC – that means direct DoD contractors and high level CMMC companies’ supply chains must adhere to at minimum base level requirements
+- Any company that directly (or even some that indirectly) does business with DoD will adhere to CMMC –and that means direct DoD contractors and high-level CMMC companies’ supply chains must also adhere to, at minimum, base level requirements.

-- No Self-Assessment (unlike NIST) Companies need to get certified through a qualified auditing firm
+- There is no self-assessment (unlike NIST), and companies need to get certified through a qualified auditing firm.

-- DoD will publish all contractor’s certification levels requirements
+- DoD will publish all contractor’s certification level requirements.

 Is My Business Affected by CMMC?